Love Island (2015 TV series) series 6: Future appearances

-Mike Boateng appeared on season one of Love Island Games.
+In 2023, Mike Boateng appeared on season one of Love Island Games.

-Eve Gale, Jess Gale, Callum Jones, Demi Jones, Sophie Piper, and Molly Smith all returned for series one of Love Island: All Stars.
+In 2024, Eve Gale, Jess Gale, Callum Jones, Demi Jones, Sophie Piper, and Molly Smith all returned for series one of Love Island: All Stars.

-Nas Majeed appeared on series two of Love Island: All Stars.
+In 2025, Nas Majeed appeared on series two of Love Island: All Stars.

+In 2026, Leanne Amaning returned for series three of Love Island: All Stars.